ingbrzy/MA-XML-9.0-SPANISH/README.md

 https://github.com/ingbrzy/Xiaomi.eu-MIUIv9-XML-Compare

-What's new in our repositorie?  | Últimas actualizaciones al repositorio en Español:
+What's new in our repository?  | Últimas actualizaciones al repositorio en Español:

 https://github.com/ingbrzy/MA-XML-9.0-SPANISH/commits/master

 Special thanks to the active translators volunteers:
-@Infante007, @nosijf982, @rdgi, @Muchachito, @tururut, @elyorch76 & @asirena
+@Infante007, @nosijf982, @rdgi, @Muchachito

 # If you want to help in translations, please contact @Infante007 or @ingbrzy for further details.